 page.
 The contractual obligation to prepare a comprehensive final report and to participate in the HEI review process — which is more comprehensive and rigorous than that used by most professional journals — distinguishes HEI from most other funding agencies.

 The HEI Review Committee

-, which has no role in either the selection of investigators for funding or the oversight of studies, evaluates the investigator’s final report.
-The objectives of the HEI review process are to (1) evaluate the scientific quality and significance of the research, (2) point out the strengths and limitations of the study, (3) place the study into scientific and regulatory perspective, (4) identify future research opportunities, and (5) communicate all the findings (positive and negative) to the Institute’s sponsors and the public.
+, which has no role in the selection of investigators for funding or the oversight of studies, evaluates the investigator’s final report.
+The objectives of the HEI review process are to (1) evaluate the scientific quality and significance of the research, (2) highlight the strengths and limitations of the study, (3) place the study into scientific and regulatory perspective, (4) identify future research opportunities, and (5) communicate all the findings (positive and negative) to the Institute’s sponsors and the public.

 Each final report is peer-reviewed by scientists with appropriate technical expertise.
 The Review Committee considers comments from external reviewers together with its own assessment to produce an initial review that clearly identifies essential comments that need to be addressed.
 At this stage, the Review Committee generally raises questions about methods, data, results and their interpretations and conclusions drawn by the Principal Investigator.
 Occasionally, the Committee might request additional data analyses.
 As with submission of a manuscript to a journal, investigators have an opportunity to address or rebut review comments.

 The investigator typically responds to the review comments and submits a revised final report.
 The Review Committee then discusses the report and typically approves it for publication by HEI.
 Only rarely has the Review Committee decided not to publish a report.
 Once the report has been accepted, it is prepared for publishing by HEI editors.